What? A photo display wall shelf made from chairs and a repurposed glass door?

 Digitally add pictures from two trips in April—the beach and the mountains!

-I really loved the look of the original chair spindles—the way they were painted black, but had the brown wood showing through.
+In conclusion, I really loved the look of the original chair spindles—the way they were painted black, but had the brown wood showing through.
 That is why I stained this shelf.
 I wanted to distress it a little, but in the end changed my mind.

 I LOVE these mirror clips.
 They are so easy to use, and so much better than the vintage plastic clips.
 They are sort of reversible.
 There is a SLIGHT difference in depth depending on how they are installed.